Egypt and Kush: Superpowers of the Nile Valley

 Ritner has authored over one hundred publications on Egyptian religion, magic, medicine, language, and literature, as well as social and political history.
 He has lectured extensively on each of these topics throughout the United States, Europe, and Egypt.
 He has served as visiting professor at the École Pratique des Hautes Études in Paris in 2009 and at the University of Pennsylvania in Philadelphia in 2003.
 In association with The Field Museum of Chicago, Dr. Ritner was the academic advisor for its current Egypt installation and for two British Museum exhibits Cleopatra of Egypt: From History to Myth and Eternal Egypt.
 In addition, he served as consultant and lecturer for the traveling Cairo Museum exhibit Quest for Immortality: Treasures of Ancient Egypt.
 Ritner led Oriental Institute tours of Egypt for thirty years.

-This program is presented in partnership with VCUarts and is co-sponsored by the Richmond Society of the Archaeological Institute of America.
+This program is presented in partnership with VCUarts through the generous support of The Whitfield Foundation and is co-sponsored by the Richmond Society of the Archaeological Institute of America.

 The Maritime History & Archaeology of Ancient Egypt